 Schlesinger Library Research Support Grants

 The Schlesinger Library invites scholars and other serious researchers at any career stage beyond graduate school to apply for support for their work in our collections.
 Grants of up to $3,000 will be given on a competitive basis.
 Applicants must have a doctoral degree or equivalent research and writing experience, and priority will be given to those who have demonstrated research productivity and whose projects require use of materials available only at the Schlesinger Library.
 The awards may be used to cover travel and living expenses, photocopies or other reproductions, and other incidental research expenses, but not for the purchase of equipment or travel to other sites for research.
-Regrettably, we have had to pause this program for 2021–2022.
+Applications for this grant are currently closed until the next grant cycle begins.